 Even if you don’t think that straightforwardly about it, there’s still an undeniable subliminal effect to seeing this social proof.

 Slack used customer testimonials to showcase the benefits of their service, highlighting specific use cases and success stories from people who love the product.
 They also created a community forum where users could ask questions and share their experiences, providing additional social proof.

-To establish trust with potential customers, Airbnb uses reviews and rating platforms to learn about their likes and dislikes.
-As well as a “Verified ID” system that provided additional security and credibility.
+Airbnb used user reviews and rating platforms to establish trust with potential customers, as well as a "Verified ID" system that provided additional security and credibility.
 They also used social media to showcase real photos and stories from customers’ travels, further building their brand and credibility.

 3 Ways to Measure and Improve Sales Engagement to Maximize Revenue

 Now that you know what sales engagement is and the common mistakes that startups make, here are the best strategies to extract the most value out of your sales engagement process for a quicker speed to lead and maximum return on investment.

 Automated emails are a necessity in today’s world.
 It’s simply too time-consuming to have marketers and sales reps write emails from scratch every time.
 However, it’s also incredibly important to personalize outreach as much as you can.